Concordium/concordium-wallet-proxy/README.md

   - `"bakerAggregationVerifyKey"` (required): public key to verify aggregate signatures in which the baker participates.
   - `"bakerElectionVerifyKey"` (required): public key to verify the baker has won the election.
   - `"bakerSignatureVerifyKey"` (required): public key to verify block signatures signed by the baker.
+  - `"pendingChange"` (optional): if present indicates that the baker is in a cooldown due to removal or a change of stake.
+    If present, the value is an object with the fields
+    * `"change"` (required): indicating the kind of change which value is either `"reduceStake"` indicating that the baker's stake is reduced at the end of the cooldown period, or `"removeStake"` indicating that the baker is being removed at the end of the cooldown period.
+    * `"effectiveTime"` (required): the time at which the cooldown ends and the change takes effect, e.g. `"2022-03-30T16:43:53.5Z"`.
+    * `"newStake"` (optional): This field is present if the value of the field `"change"` is `"reduceStake"`, and the value is the new stake after the cooldown.
 * `"accountDelegation"` (optional) if present indicates that this account is registered as a delegator.
 If present, the value is always an object with fields
   - `"stakedAmount"` (required): the amount that is currently staked